Chalwk/CPAS/README.md

 ## About

-Coastal Peaks Air Service (CPAS) is a fictional air charter and specialty flight operation set in the South Island of New Zealand.
-Experience scenic flights over the plains of Canterbury, Christchurch, and Banks Peninsula, as well as the remote alpine stations and dramatic landscapes of the West Coast and Southern Alps.
+Coastal Peaks Air Service (CPAS) is a new, fictional virtual air charter operating in New Zealand's South Island.
+We Fly realistic routes over Canterbury, Christchurch, Banks Peninsula, and the dramatic landscapes of the West Coast and Southern Alps.

 ## License